kaby76/Trash/readme.md

 ### Find nodes in the parse tree using XPath

     mkdir empty; cd empty; trgen; dotnet build Generated/Test.csproj; \
-        trparse -i "1+2+3" | trxgrep " //SCIENTIFIC_NUMBER" | trst
+        trparse -i "1+2+3" | trquery "grep //SCIENTIFIC_NUMBER" | trst

 With this command, a directory is created, the Arithmetic grammar generated, build, and then run using [trparse](https://github.com/kaby76/Trash/tree/main/src/trparse).
 The `trparse` tool unifies all parsing, whether it's parsing a grammar or parsing input using a generated parser application.
 The output from the `trparse` tool is a parse tree which you can search.
-[Trxgrep](https://github.com/kaby76/Trash/tree/main/src/trxgrep) is the generalized search program for parse trees. `Trxgrep` uses XPath expressions to precisely identify nodes in the parse tree.
+[Trquery](https://github.com/kaby76/Trash/tree/main/src/trquery) is the generalized search program for parse trees. `Trquery` uses XPath expressions to precisely identify nodes in the parse tree.

 XPath was added to Antlr4, but `Trash` takes the idea